-To access these settings, click Workspace on the sidebar or right-click Workspace on the resources tree.
+To access these settings, got to the Workspace page and click Settings.
 Then click Locale and select Locale (Language, Numbers, Currency, Dates).
 The Change Core Engine Settings in edasprof.prf page opens, as shown in the following image.

-△ LOCALE (Language, Numbers, Currency, Dates) ?
+?
 LANGUAGE AMENGLISH Change language ?
 COLLATION CODEPAGE - Collation on the codepage The Collation type for report output ?
 CDN COMMAS_DOT - alias=OFF.
 Example: 3,045,000.76.
 Digit group separator - comma, decimal mark - dot.
-Default. ?
-CURRENCY_ISO_CODE Default Three-character standard currency code. ?
-CURRENCY_DISPLAY Default Position of curre ?
-CURRENCY_PRINT_ISO DEFAULT - When currency symbol can not be displayed in current code page, it will be replaced by ISO code. 💂 Specify when currency ?
-DATE_ORDER DEFAULT - Respect original order of date components. 💂 Date order, like 'DMY', to be used for display of all dates.
-Use DEFAULT to res ?
-DATE_SEPARATOR DEFAULT - The separator character is taken from USAGE specifications of a date field. 🕌 One separator character to dispaly all dates. ?
-TIME_SEPARATOR DOT - '11.03.44'. ' is the separator character for custom time display. - Time separator character.
-P BUSDAYSMTWTF Specify which days are business days or not for date/time functions. ?
-HDAY Holiday file containing dates designated as non business days for date functions. ?
-WEEKFIRST 0 - No setting.
-Start of week for date/datetime functions' WEEK and WEEKDAY components.
-Save Cancel
+Default.
+CURRENCY_ISO_CODE Default Three-character standard currency code.
+CURRENCY_DISPLAY Default Position of curr ?
+CURRENCY_PRINT_ISO DEFAULT - When currency symbol can not be displayed in current code page, it will be replaced by ISO code. 🖕 Specify when currency P DATE_ORDER DEFAULT - Respect original order of date components. 🖉 Date order, like 'DMY', to be used for display of all dates.
+Use DEFAULT to re DATE_SEPARATOR DEFAULT - The separator character is taken from USAGE specifications of a date field. 🖕 One separator character to dispaly all dates TIME_SEPARATOR DOT - '11.03.44'. '' is the separator character for custom time display.
+BUSDAYS MTWTF Specify which days are business days or not for date/time functions.
+P HDAY Holiday file containing dates designated as non business days for date functions. ?
+WEEKFIRST 0 - No setting Start of week for date/datetime functions' WEEK and WEEKDAY components.